PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Introduction to Machine Learning/Datalab01_ClassificationAnalyses.md

 We start by briefly reflecting on what we learned about classification algoritms, overfitting and the bias-variance trade-off.
 Do you have any questions?
 Now is the time to ask them!

 ## 2) Titanic Regression Project
 Now, we're introduced to classification algorithms it's time ground down these fundamentals by doing a workshop.
-Open the [Basics of Machine Learning course](https://www.codecademy.com/learn/machine-learning) on Codecademy and complete the first module: **Logistic Regression**.
+Open the [Basics of Machine Learning course](https://www.codecademy.com/learn/machine-learning) on Codecademy and complete the first module: **Logistic Regression**, specifically:
+- Lesson: Logistic Regression
+- Quiz: Logistic Regression
+- Project: Predict Titanic Survival

 ## 3) Oosterhout Dataset: Classification